 Radiogenic helium-geochronology is based on a summed set of differential equations:

-where t = time, [He] = helium abundance, [P] = abundance of the
+where t = time, [He] = helium abundance, [P ] = abundance of the

 i

-parent nuclide and
+i parent nuclide and

 = decay constant of this